Compact Optimization Learning for AC Optimal Power Flow: Conclusions

 This paper has proposed \CL{}, a novel approach to predict optimal solutions to industry size OPF problems. \CL{} was motivated by the lack of scalability of existing ML methods for this task.
 This difficulty stems from the dimension of the output space, which is large-scale in industry size AC-OPF problems.
 To address this issue, \CL{} applies the PCA on the output space and learns in the subspace of a few leading principal components.
 It then combines this learning step with the GHA to learn the principal components, which is then used to transform the predictions back into the output space.
 Experimental results on industry size OPF problems show that \CL{} is more accurate than existing approaches both in terms of optimality gaps and constraint violations, sometimes by an order of magnitude.

 The paper also shows that the predictions can be used to accelerate the AC-OPF.
 In particular, the results show that the power flow problems seeded by the \CL{} predictions have significantly fewer violations of the engineering constraints (while satisfying the physical constraints) for systems with up to 30,000 buses.
 Moreover, and even more interestingly, \CL{} can be used to warm-start an OPF solver with optimal predictions for both the primal and dual variables.
-The results show that \CL{} can produce significant speed-ups (up to a factor $5.3$ on a test case based on the French transmission system).
+The results show that \CL{} can produce significant speed-ups.

-{\em Together these results indicate that \CL{} is the first method to produce high-quality predictions for industry size OPF that translate to significant practical benefits.} There are also many opportunities for future research. \CL{} is general-purpose and can be applied to other problems with large output space, which is typically the case in optimization.
-Nonlinear compression through autoencoder structure can be also considered for general-purpose optimization learning.
-On OPF problems, the performance of \CL{} can be improved by including concepts from Lagrangian duality, physics-informed networks, and better DNN architecture in general.
-The dual solution learning is particularly challenging in our experiments given its high dimensionality, and it would be interesting to study how it could be improved and simplified.
+{\em Together these results indicate that \CL{} is the first method to produce high-quality predictions for the industry size OPFs that translate to significant practical benefits.} There are also many opportunities for future research. \CL{} is general-purpose and can be applied to other problems with large output space, which is typically the case in optimization.
+Nonlinear compression through autoencoder structure can be also considered for general-purpose optimization learning. \tb{ On OPF problems, the performance of \CL{} can be improved by adopting concepts from Lagrangian Duality, physics-informed networks, and different types of backbone architectures.
+The dual solution learning is particularly challenging in the experiments given its high dimensionality, and it would be interesting to study how it could be improved and simplified.
+Also, \CL{} can be extended to learning solutions to more challenging problems such as Optimal Transmission Switching and Security-Constrained OPF in power system applications. }